 THE YUMMY JOBS TEAM CURRENTLY RECRUITS FOR THE CULTURAL REPRESENTATIVE PROGRAM IN THE FOLLOWING COUNTRIES:

 - Applications for the Cultural Representative Program - Historical Research Center are now closed.

 - Applicants must be available for a full 15-month contract.

 - All applicants will be required to apply for the program online through Yummy Jobs in order to be considered.

-- Successful applicants will be scheduled a Skype session with a member of the Yummy Jobs team in the coming weeks.
+- Successful applicants will be invited to attend an interview with a member of the Yummy Jobs team in Essex in March.

 - If successful, applicants will then be required to attend a final interview session with Walt Disney World International Recruitment in May.
 The format of this (Skype or in-person in London) is to be confirmed.

 Participants on the Cultural Representative Program with HRC will be required to submit the following fees: